 Ropes can be dangerous when left to their own devices, so they should be either coiled down on the deck or coiled and tied to rails ready for use.

 Tensile strength is the average strength of new rope under laboratory conditions.
-This is determined by wrapping the rope around two large diameter capstans and slowly tensioning the line until it breaks.
+This is determined by wrapping the rope around two large diameter capstans and slowly tensioning it until it breaks.

 The manufacturer recommends the working strength by taking the tensile strength and dividing it by a factor that more accurately reflects the maximum load that should be applied to a given rope to assure a good safety margin and longevity of the rope.
 This factor varies with different types of fiber used and the weaving construction.
-There are however always exceptions, most notably the fact that rope is susceptible to degradation and damage in numerous ways that are not be controllable by the manufacturer.
+There are however always exceptions, most notably the fact that rope is susceptible to deterioration and damage in numerous ways that cannot be controlled by the manufacturer.

 Here are a few examples of different rope materials showing how with the same 10mm diameter, the Tensile strength differs greatly and in many cases ropes are purchased and used where they may have a greater breaking strain than the equipment they are used with.

 Rope material Kg per 100m Breaking load kg Breaking load kN